BACK TO OUR FUTURE

 “Hostile Takeover is a book that tells you more about our corporations and politicians than our corporations and politicians think you really ought to know.” – Chicago Sun-Times

-Sirota’s WritingSirota has written three books and currently publishes a weekly column for Creators Syndicate that appears in newspapers throughout the country.
-Additionally, he writes articles which have been published in The New York Times Magazine, The Nation, Wired.com, Salon, The Nation and In These Times.
-He also contributes regularly to The Huffington Post.
+Sirota’s WritingSirota is a senior writer for the International Business Times and a nationally syndicated newspaper columnist.
+Additionally, he writes articles which have been published in The New York Times Magazine, Politico, Harper's Wired.com, Salon and The Nation.
 Though he loves writing, he sometimes must abruptly throw himself in the shower to get his brain focused on completing a fully formed sentence.